cherenkov-plenoscope/queue_map_reduce/README.rst

 Features
 ========
-- Respects fair-share, i.e. slots are only occupied when they run your jobs.
+- Respects fair-share, i.e. slots are only occupied when the compute is done.

 - No spawning of additional threads.
 Neither on the process-node, nor on the worker-nodes.

 - No need for databases or web-servers.

-- Jobs with error-state ``'E'`` can be deleted, and resubmitted until your predefined upper limit is reached.
+- Queue-jobs with error-state ``'E'`` can be deleted, and resubmitted until your predefined upper limit is reached.

-- Can bundle jobs on worker-nodes to avoid start-up-overhead with many small jobs.
+- Can bundle tasks on worker-nodes to avoid start-up-overhead with many small tasks.

 Alternatives
 ============